w-okada/voice-changer/README_en.md

 - Please refer to [here](tutorials/tutorial_rvc_en_latest.md) for the description of each item of GUI to be used in RVC.

+- AMD GPUs may only be used with DirectML-version ONNX in some cases (as it is an experimental implementation).

 - Download (When you cannot download from google drive, try [hugging_face](https://huggingface.co/wok000/vcclient000/tree/main))

 | Version    | OS  | Framework                                 | link                                                                                                                                                             | support VC                                                                    | size   |